Rubess the director: a short history

 Baņuta won the Best Director award in 2003 for her production of AN IDEAL HUSBAND by Oscar Wilde at the Liepaja Theatre.

-Over the last decade, she has directed over a dozen productions involving music - ranging from Andrew Lloyd Webber to fifteen-minute operas.
+Since 2000, she has directed over a dozen productions involving music - ranging from Andrew Lloyd Webber to a ten minute opera about a diva's shoe collection.

-Baņuta loves to devise productions which combine her skills as a dreamer, a writer, a director and adventurer.
+Some productions combine her skills as a dreamer, a writer, a director and adventurer.
 One of her personal favorites is ESCAPE FROM TROY created for a beach and rehearsed next to a forest full of fearful memories.

-Her current site-specific work, the production MRS. BENJAMINA, Iis performed in the mansion formerly owned by Mrs. Benjamina herself - a publisher and fashion maven who perished in Siberia during the war.
+Her last site-specific work in Latvia was the production MRS. BENJAMINS, commissioned by a hotel housed in a mansion formerly owned by Mrs. Benjamins herself - a publisher and fashion maven who perished in Siberia during World War Ii.